Python-for-geo-people/Exercise-7/README.md

-# Exercise-7
-Exercise 7: Plotting climate data with Matplotlib and plotly
+# Exercise 7: Plotting in Python

 ## Problem 0: Feedback for the first half of the courses
 Having completed the first half of our courses, we would again ask your to complete [this feedback form](https://elomake.helsinki.fi/lomakkeet/73950/lomake.html) to help us to continue developing and improving the courses.